 Sweet, nutty, perfectly flavored, these Chocolate Peanut Butter Protein Balls are such a lovely snack.
 They are easy to make, healthy and so delicious.
 Packed with and wholesome ingredients, energizing, and simply perfect little high protein low calories balls.

-What can I say?!
-Energy balls are one of my favorite quick snacks.
-I fancy them, especially nutty ones, like these Peanut Butter Energy Balls or Almond Butter Energy Balls.
-They are the ULTIMATE snack - energizing, and pretty satisfying, packed with only good-for-you stuff, totally guilt-free.
+I always have some energy balls in my freezer.
+They are an amazing snack - energizing, and pretty satisfying, packed with only good-for-you stuff, totally guilt-free.
 Plus, they are sweet, delicious, and can pass as a dessert as well.
-I always have energy balls in my freezer.

-Lately, I'm more into making myself protein balls.
+But lately, I'm more into making myself protein balls.
 While energy balls are more like sweet treats, meant to satisfy afternoon cravings, protein balls are designed to boost me up with energy before my workouts.
-Or right afterward.
-And these tasty, delightful Chocolate Peanut Butter Protein Balls are my latest creation.
+Or right afterwards.

-Everything about these chocolate protein balls is absolutely amazing.
-They are lightly sweet, full of wonderful cinnamon and deep bitter-weet dark chocolate flavor.
-Dense, nutty, and completely addictive.
+- They are lightly sweet, full of wonderful cinnamon and dark chocolate flavor.

 Ingredients used